 However, in no event is the Company obligated to make payments in excess of 10% of the aggregate purchase price of the common shares.
 The Company has concluded that it is unlikely that the Company would be required to remit any payments to its investors for failing to maintain its effectiveness.
-The Company's resale registration statement on Form S-3 was declared effective by the Securities and Exchange Commission (file #333-139056) February 12, 2007.
+The Company's resale registration statements on Form S-3 were declared effective by the Securities and Exchange Commission (Registration No.333-139056 and Registration No.333-145740) on February 12, 2007 and September 11, 2007, respectively.

-9. WARRANTS
+11. WARRANTS

-Warrants outstanding at June 30, 2007 include a five-year warrant to purchase 75,000 shares of the Company's common stock at an exercise price of \$7.00 per share issued to one of the Company's consultants in 2004, and seven-year warrants to purchase an aggregate of 54,988 shares the Company's common stock at an exercise price of \$4.52 per share issued in connection with the sale of Series C redeemable convertible preferred stock.
+Warrants outstanding at September 30, 2007 include a five-year warrant to purchase 75,000 shares of the Company's common stock at an exercise price of \$7.00 per share issued to one of the Company's consultants in 2004, and seven-year warrants to purchase an aggregate of 54,988 shares the Company's common stock at an exercise price of \$4.52 per share issued in connection with the sale of Series C redeemable convertible preferred stock.